Pragmatic-Idealist/Homework/README.md

 # Homework
-Completed HW problems for Metis Part-Time Classes
+Completed HW problems for Metis Beginner Math and Python